Battery Producers

 PROs operate in a competitive market and producers can choose the PRO (or PROs) they want to work with.
 The terms and conditions of each contract with a PRO may vary.
 Registered PROs are listed here.

-Under the Batteries Regulation, large battery producers are required to register with the Authority.
+Under the Batteries Regulation, battery producers are required to register with RPRA within 30 days of marketing batteries in Ontario.

 Register